neostandard/neostandard/GOVERNANCE.md

 ## Lead Maintainers nominations

-A Team Member may be promoted to a Lead Maintainers only through nomination by a Lead maintainer and with agreement from the rest of Lead Maintainers.
+A Team Member may be promoted to a Lead Maintainer only through nomination by a Lead Maintainer and with agreement from the rest of Lead Maintainers.

 ## Consensus seeking process